Borderland State Park

-Borderland State Park is an American history and nature preserve with public recreational features located in the towns of Easton and Sharon, Massachusetts.
+Borderland State Park is an American history and nature preserve with public recreational features located in the towns of Easton and Sharon, Massachusetts, United States.
 The state park encompasses 1843 acre surrounding the Ames Mansion, which was built in 1910.
 The area was listed on the National Register of Historic Places as Borderland Historic District in 1997.
 It is operated by the Massachusetts Department of Conservation and Recreation, with an appointed advisory council that participates in policy decision-making.

 History

 In 1906, Oakes Ames, a Harvard botanist (son of Massachusetts governor Oliver Ames and grandson of U.S. Representative Oakes Ames), and his wife Blanche Ames Ames (daughter of Mississippi governor Adelbert Ames, but not related to Oakes Ames), an artist and feminist, purchased land on the border of Sharon and Easton.
 There they built a mansion that includes Blanche Ames' studio, which still stands and created a nature preserve with woodland paths and roadways and man-made ponds.
 The family's home, a three-story, 20-room stone mansion constructed in 1910, was built largely at the direction of Blanche Ames.
 Her paintings still hang on the walls and much of the original furnishings are still intact.
-After it remained in the family for 65 years, the Commonwealth of Massachusetts acquired the Borderland estate in 1971, two years after the death of Blanche Ames, and opened it as a state park.
+Ames mansion underwent restoration that began in 2009 and was completed in 2012.
+Two years after the death of Blanche Ames, Borderland became a state park after the Ames family sold the estate to the Commonwealth of Massachusetts for conservation purposes in 1971.